-- a) In the first year (2015/2016) be no more than 80 per cent of the rate for that financial year otherwise applicable to that property. - b) In the second year (2016/2017) be no more than 60 per cent of the rate for that financial year otherwise applicable to that property. - c) In the third year (2017/2018) be no more than 40 per cent of the rate for that financial year otherwise applicable to that property. - d) In the first year (2018/2019) be no more than 20 per cent of the rate for that financial year otherwise applicable to that property. - e) In the first year (2019/2020) be no more than 10 per cent of the rate for that financial year otherwise applicable to that property. - 8.1.1.4 Public Benefit Organisations Public Benefit Organisation Property means property owned by public benefit organisations and used for any specified public benefit activity listed in item 1 (welfare and humanitarian), item 2 (health care), and item 4 (education and development) of part 1 of the Ninth Schedule to the Income Tax Act.
-These organisations are exempted from paying property Rates. - 8.1.1.5 Places of Worship Place of Worship mean property owned by a religious organisation which is specially designed structure or consecrated space where individuals or a group of people such as a congregation come to perform acts of devotion, veneration, or religious study.
-These organisations will be exempted from paying Property Rates. - 8.1.2 Exemptions in 8.1.1.1 to 8.1.1.3 will automatically apply and no application is thus required by the owners of such property. - 8.1.3 All possible benefiting organisations and places of worship in clauses 8.1.1.4 and 8.1.1.5 must apply annually, by 30 June, the last day prior to the beginning of the financial year in respect of which the application is made, If the exemption applied for is approved the exemption will be valid for the full financial year.
+- a) In the first year (2015/2016) be no more than 80 per cent of the rate for that financial year otherwise applicable to that property. - b) In the second year (2016/2017) be no more than 60 per cent of the rate for that financial year otherwise applicable to that property. - c) In the third year (2017/2018) be no more than 40 per cent of the rate for that financial year otherwise applicable to that property. - d) In the first year (2018/2019) be no more than 20 per cent of the rate for that financial year otherwise applicable to that property. - e) In the first year (2019/2020) be no more than 10 per cent of the rate for that financial year otherwise applicable to that property. - 8.1.1.4 Public Benefit Organisations Public Benefit Organisation Property means property owned by public benefit organisations and used for any specified public benefit activity listed in part 1 of the Ninth Schedule to the Income Tax Act which includes: Welfare and Humanitarian; Health Care; Education and Development; Religion, Belief and Philosophy; Culture; Conservation, Environment and Animal Welfare; Sport.
+These organisations are exempted from paying property Rates. - 8.1.2 Exemptions in 8.1.1.1 to 8.1.1.3 will automatically apply and no application is thus required by the owners of such property. - 8.1.3 All possible benefiting organisations in clause 8.1.1.4 must apply annually, by 30 June, the last day prior to the beginning of the financial year in respect of which the application is made, If the exemption applied for is approved the exemption will be valid for the full financial year.
 Applications received after 30 June will not be considered for the financial year in respect of which rates are levied. - 8.1.4 A rate-exemption certificate as issued by the South African Revenue Service (SARS), as contemplated in terms of Part 1 of the Ninth Schedule to the Income Tax Act, 1962 (Act No 58 of 1962), must be submitted together with the application. - 8.1.5 The Municipality retains the right to refuse the application for exemption if the details supplied in the application were incomplete, incorrect or false.